House of Montmorency: Origins

-The village which grew up in the vicinity of the castle was also known as Montmorency, and is eponymous of the modern commune of Montmorency, Val-d'Oise département, in the immediate neighborhood of Enghien-les-Bains and Saint-Denis, about 15 km northwest of Paris.
+The village that grew up in the vicinity of the castle was also known as Montmorency, and is eponymous of the modern commune of Montmorency, Val-d'Oise département, in the immediate neighborhood of Enghien-les-Bains and Saint-Denis, about 15 km northwest of Paris.

 History

 The family, since its first appearance in history in the person of Bouchard I of Montmorency in the 10th century, has furnished six constables and twelve marshals of France, several admirals and cardinals, numerous grand officers of the Crown and grand masters of various knightly orders.
 Henry IV of France once said, that if ever the House of Bourbon should fail (i.e., become extinct), no European family deserved the French crown more than the House of Montmorency.
 Bouchard I's son Thibaud of Montmorency was the ancestor of the lords of Montlhéry.

 Matthieu I of Montmorency received in 1138 the post of constable, and died in 1160.
 His first wife was Aline, a natural daughter of Henry I of England; his second, Adelaide de Maurienne, widow of Louis VI and mother of Louis VII, and according to Duchesne, he shared the regency of France with Suger, during the absence of the latter king on the Second Crusade.

 Matthieu II of Montmorency had an important share in the victory of Bouvines (1214).
 As he captured 12 enemy flags at Bouvines, he was permitted by the king to display 12 eagles on his coat of arms.
 He was also made constable in 1218.
 During the reign of Louis VIII he distinguished himself chiefly in the south of France (Niort, La Rochelle, Bordeaux).
 On the accession of Louis IX, he was one of the chief supports of the queen-regent Blanche of Castile, and was successful in reducing all vassals to obedience.
 He died in 1230.

 His younger son, Guy, in right of his mother, became head of the House of Laval.
 Canada's oldest French-language university, Université Laval, was named after François de Montmorency-Laval, first bishop of New France and founder of the Quebec Seminary, from while Université Laval emerged.

 Anne de Montmorency, so named, it is said, after his godmother Anne of Brittany, was the first to attain the ducal title (1551).

 His eldest son, François de Montmorency (1530–1579), was married to Diane, natural daughter of Henry II.

 Another son, Henri I de Montmorency (1534–1614), who became duc de Montmorency on his brother's death in 1579, had been governor of Languedoc since 1563.
 As a leader of the party called the Politiques he took a prominent part in the French Wars of Religion.
 In 1593 he was made constable, but Henry IV showed some anxiety to keep him away from Languedoc, which he ruled like a sovereign prince.